Custom Event Notification Templates¶

 {% endif %}

-In some cases, using only template variables does not meet rendering requirements.
-In such cases, embedded DQL query functions can be used to perform additional data queries.
+In some cases, using only template variables does not meet the rendering requirements.
+At this point, embedded DQL query functions can be used to achieve additional data queries.

-Embedded DQL query functions support executing any DQL statement within the current workspace and detection time range.
-In most cases, the first piece of queried data can be used as a template variable in the template, and the usage method is as follows:
+Embedded DQL query functions support executing any DQL statement within the detection time range of the current workspace.
+In most cases, the first piece of data obtained from the query can be used as a template variable in the template, and the usage method is as follows:

 Embedded DQL Query Example¶